The School of Psychological Science provides a variety of opportunities for members of the public to learn about the work we do.

 Our outreach team run the Brain Box Challenge, a workshop on the brain designed to fit with Key Stage 2 in the primary school curriculum.
 This workshop can also be tailored to suit older pupils.

-Prof Stephan Lewandowsky contributes articles to the online magazine The Conversation.
+Prof Stephan Lewandowsky and Prof Marcus Munafo contribute articles to the online magazine The Conversation.
 This represents an interesting collaboration between scientists and journalists to bring exciting new discoveries to members of the public.

-Research findings are presented at our regular Wednesday afternoon seminars, and at the Inaugural Lectures given by our newly appointed professors.
+Research findings are presented at our regular Wednesday afternoon colloquium series, and at the Inaugural Lectures given by our newly appointed professors.
 Both are open to the public.

 The School also welcomes members from industry and charities to sit on our External Advisory Board.
 The board help us to ensure that we remain outward facing, dynamic and competitive in our research and teaching.

 During National Careers Week 2020, on March 2nd, we invited our third year BSc students to meet the board directly and ask them all things careers based!
 This was a successful event for all those who attended and gave our students the opportunity to reflect upon their options when they graduate.